LunarClient/ServerMappings/README.md

 ## How do I add/update/remove a server?

 Please feel free to open a PR against `servers.json` in this repository, and we'll review it as soon as possible.
-Once merged, Lunar Client services will update over the next hour.
+Once merged, Lunar Client services will update over the next 20 minutes.

 ## Restrictions